PRIArobotics/Hedgehog/docs/source/usage-basics.rst

     either the boot service on the Raspberry Pi is not working correctly, or an old firmware is installed.
     Neither should happen if following the installation instructions.

+Hedgehog will start beeping when its battery runs low on power.
+To avoid damaging the battery, which might increase the risk of fire, shut down Hedgehog as quickly as possible in that case!

 Setting up a network connection
 -------------------------------